Metamagical Themas: Contents

 The concept of superrationality, and its relevance to the Cold War, environmental issues and such, is accompanied by notes on experiments conducted by the author at the time.
 Another notable feature is the inclusion of two dialogues in the style of those appearing in Gödel, Escher, Bach.
 Ambigrams are mentioned.

 There are three articles centered on the Lisp programming language, in which Hofstadter first details the language itself, and then shows how it relates to Gödel's incompleteness theorem.
 Two articles are devoted to Rubik's Cube and similar puzzles.
 Many chapters open with an illustration of an extremely abstract alphabet, yet one which is still gestaltly recognizable as such.

 The game of Nomic was first introduced to the public in this column, in June 1982, when excerpts from a book (still unpublished at the time) by the game's creator Peter Suber were printed and discussed.

-The index of the book mentions Hofstadter's recurring alter ego, Egbert B. Gebstadter.
+The index of the book mentions Hofstadter's recurring alter ego, Egbert B. Gebstadter, whose "book" is also referenced in the Bibliography.

-List of Hofstadter's "Metamagical Themas" columns
+List of Hofstadter's "Metamagical Themas" Chapters

 From January 1957 through December 1980, Martin Gardner's "Mathematical Games" column was a monthly feature in Scientific American magazine.
 In 1981, Gardner's column alternated with a new column by Hofstadter called "Metamagical Themas" (an anagram of "Mathematical Games").
 Then Hofstadter's column appeared monthly from January 1982 through July 1983.